unosonu/unosonu.github.io/_posts/2018-01-31-bernoulli-naive-bayes-over-svm.md

 They require a small amount of training data to estimate the necessary parameters.
 Naive Bayes learners and classifiers can be extremely fast compared to more sophisticated methods.
 The decoupling of the class conditional feature distributions means that each distribution can be independently estimated as a one dimensional distribution.
 This in turn helps to alleviate problems stemming from the curse of dimensionality.

+Naive bayes is known to be a bad estimator, so the probability outputs are not to be taken too seriously.

 Till here we see that both svm and naive bayes are quite comparable.

-Naive bayes is known to be a bad estimator, so the probability outputs are not to be taken too seriously.
-For this algorithm we know this for sure whereas it's possible for svm as well.

 GaussianNB implements the Gaussian Naive Bayes algorithm for classification.
 The likelihood of the features is assumed to be Gaussian.